Anna Bayle

+Anna Bayle (Tagalog: [ɑnɑ bɑjlɛ]; born December 6, 1956) is a Filipino model, editor and businesswoman.
+Dubbed the first Asian supermodel, she was one of the world's highest-paid models of her time and has collaborated with the top fashion houses.
+In 2023, Harper's Bazaar ranked her third among the greatest supermodels in the 1980s.

 Life and career

 Bayle was born in 1956 in Manila to a family of seven.
 After graduating from the Philippine Science High School System, she became a pre-medical student at the University of the Philippines.
 After being encouraged by her friends at university, Bayle competed in the 1976 Miss Republic of the Philippines where she was declared Miss Luzon or 1st runner up, where Filipino fashion designer Auggie Cordero noticed her.
 With Cordero as her mentor, Bayle began working in the local modeling scene.
 After moving to Hong Kong for a little while, she received attention on an international scale when she replaced Billie Blair in the Hong Kong Trade Fashion Show, after Blair withdrew from the event due to an accident.

 Shortly after, Bayle began working in Paris for four years, with the intention of finding work in New York.
 Her first show in Paris was for French fashion designer Thierry Mugler.
 Eventually, she began to find work in America.
-Bayle worked for numerous New York designers and became a design consultant to some established fashion houses.
 She did national and international campaigns for fashion houses and major department stores, as well as calendars for Elite Modeling Agency and Shiseido Cosmetics.
-She was featured in numerous fashion books, such as Thierry Mugler, Chanel, Scaasi, Valentino, Versace, YSL, Dior, Fashion Illustrations by Antonio, etc. Bayle was photographed by fashion photographers including Helmut Newton, Norman Parkinson, Sante D' Orazio, Peter Beard, David Seidner, Oliviero Toscani, Arthur Elgort, Patrick Demarchelier, Peter Lindbergh, Victor Skrebneski, Alex Chatelain and Paolo Roversi.
+She was featured in numerous fashion books, such as Thierry Mugler, Chanel, Scaasi, Valentino, Versace, YSL, Dior, Fashion Illustrations by Antonio, etc. Bayle was photographed by fashion photographers including Helmut Newton, Norman Parkinson, Sante D'Orazio, Peter Beard, David Seidner, Oliviero Toscani, Arthur Elgort, Patrick Demarchelier, Peter Lindbergh, Victor Skrebneski, Alex Chatelain and Paolo Roversi.
 As she became more popular, Bayle became known for her unique runway walk, which The New York Times described "as if she were crushing a cigarette butt with each step down the runway".